henki-robotics/robotics_essentials_ros2/3-create_ros_2_package/README.md

     ros2 run ros2_exercises odometry_publisher

-This will print you a message from your OdometryPublisher Node:
+This will print a message from your new `OdometryPublisher` Node:

 <img src="images/ros2_run.png" alt="ros2 run" width="600">

 ## Summary

 In this tutorial, you learned:
-- How to create a new ROS 2 Python package using Turtle Nest tool
+- How to create a new ROS 2 Python package using the Turtle Nest tool.
-- How to build and source your ROS 2 packages
+- How to build and source your ROS 2 packages.
-- What files and folders ROS 2 Python package contains
+- What files and folders a usual ROS 2 Python package contains.
-- How ROS 2 Python Nodes look like
+- How ROS 2 Python Nodes look like.
-- What setup.py and package.xml files are
+- What the `setup.py` and `package.xml` files are and how do they look like.
-- How to run your ROS 2 Node
+- How to run your new ROS 2 Node.